lee-chaeeun/anom_app/README.md

 Furthermore, with the current run, the predictions and results are saved but not used by the program again.
 One may take advantage of this data to be either uploaded to cloud or saved on the device such that the user may fetch the data to compare with other runs through the web interface.

 More plots could be added to display fscore and other metrics in the results file produced by the repository, mvts-ano-eval to compare different algorithms and their performance on the respective datasets.
-Further development is direction is especially recommended to better accommodate the original aim of mvts-ano-eval, which was to better compare the different techniques existing for anomaly detection.
+Further development  in this direction is especially recommended to better accommodate the original aim of mvts-ano-eval, which was to better compare the different techniques existing for anomaly detection.

 ## Credits